tenzir/tenzir/web/docs/use-vast/detect/match-threat-intel.md

 # Ingest the feed into the matcher 'ips' we created above.
 curl -sSL "$feed_url" |
-  vast matcher import -t pulsedive csv ips
+  vast matcher import -t pulsedive.ip csv ips
 ```

 The `curl` command downloads a CSV and dumps it to STDOUT.
 The `vast matcher
 import` command reads CSV content by specifying `csv` as first positional
 argument.
-We are also telling VAST via `-t pulsedive` that the data matches the
+We are also telling VAST via `-t pulsedive.ip` that the data matches
-`pulsedive` type (specified in the bundled `pulsedive.schema`).
-After parsing,
+the `pulsedive` type family (specified in the bundled `pulsedive.schema`), and
+more specifically its variant where the IOC is an IP of type `addr`.
+After
-VAST forwards the parsed indicators to the matcher `ips`.
+parsing, VAST forwards the parsed indicators to the matcher `ips`.

 An additional [concepts
 definition](/docs/understand-vast/data-model/taxonomies#concepts) for the